 Shopping the new home market can be a challenge.
-Make sure your interests are protected at all times by having an experienced REALTOR® represent you.
+Make sure your interests are protected at all times by having an experienced real estate agent represent you.

-Buyers often do not realise that when they purchase directly from the developer they have no representation.
-This means no one is looking out for their best interests.
-The Developer's purchase agreement is typically one sided favouring the developer.
+Buyers often do not realise that when you purchase directly from the developer you have no agency representation.
+This means no one is looking out for your best interests.
+The Developer's purchase agreement is typically very one sided favouring the developer.
 For example, did you know:

 - Some developments may never complete - your compensation for damages if the development does not complete is minimal if any.